enewe101/node-boiler/README.md

     3. your staging domain name, which should be a subdomain of your production domain name, e.g. staging.example.com.

+# This has been moved to the developper's setup steps (in README.new.md)
-6) Make a self-signed certificate issued to your development domain name.
-If you've edited `.env.dev`, then all you need to do is run `bin/self-sign-cert.sh`.
-Commit the three files generated inside `<proj>/cert` to your project's repo.
-You will need to force the commit because .gitignore is configured to not track anythin uncer `<proj>/cert`.
+#6) Make a self-signed certificate issued to your development domain name.
+If
+#	you've edited `.env.dev`, then all you need to do is run
+#	`bin/self-sign-cert.sh`.
+Commit the three files generated inside
+#	`<proj>/cert` to your project's repo.
+You will need to force the commit
+#	because .gitignore is configured to not track anythin uncer `<proj>/cert`.
-	The develpment certificate isn't sensitive.
-But never commit a real certificate for the production server to the repo (the certificate should be revoked immediately if you do).
+#	The develpment certificate isn't sensitive.
+But never commit a real
+#	certificate for the production server to the repo (the certificate should be
+#	revoked immediately if you do).

+7) If your app will communicate with Facebook, Twitter, etc., then you'll need to get tokens and secrets.
+Generally, you'll need two sets of tokens and
-7) Fill in the needed info in `.keys.dev`.
-You should get IDs and secrets for communicating with Facebook, Twitter, and any other OAuth providers.
-You should obtain one set of credentials for your production server, and one set for your development and stagin environments.
-Both should be considered sensitive, and not committed to the repo.
-However, you will have to distribute the development credentials to your developers.
-The production credentials should only every be kept in encrypted form on access-restricted systems.
+	keys: one for your production server, and one for your dev and staging environments.
+Put the development set in `.keys.dev`, but don't commit them -- you'll need to share out the dev keys to your developpers through some secure mechanism.
+The production credentials should only ever be kept in encrypted form on access-restricted systems.

-8) Next, follow the steps in `README.new.md` to setup a development, staging, or production environment.
+8) Now that you've done the steps in this README, they won't need to be done again by other developers who clone the repo.
+Go ahead and replace this README with the `README.new.md`:

+	$ mv README.new.md README.md

+	And follow the steps in the other README, which is the README that developpers will refer to to set up their individual environments.